sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/traceable_decisions.md

 management, and business stakeholders.
 These parties are not always aware of the context in which the decision was made, the trade-offs that were considered, making it hard for them to evaluate the impact of their own decisions on the project.

 ## Intent

 Use a structured way to document the decisions made in your software development process.
 This will allow you to track the decisions made, and why they were made.
 It will also allow you to evaluate the impact of these decisions, and to communicate them to the relevant stakeholders in an asynchronous way.
 This will allow you to spend less time in meetings or answering questions, and more time on work that requires focus ( Talk less, Do more ).

+## Solution

+Write *"just enough design documentation"* to document the decisions made in your software development process.
+Make sure you keep the documentation as light-weight and accessible as possible.
+The aim is to make the documentation useful, not to make it complete.
+You should generally start by writing down some high-level design documentation, outlining the project goals, the key stakeholders, and the context in which you are working.
+This will help you when trade-offs need to be made, to evaluate the impact of decisions, and to communicate with various stakeholders.
+The high-level documents should be readable by anyone, and are an excellent visual aid to discuss ideas and challenges.
+As your team matures and develops other needs, you can add more detailed documents, such as functional requirements, technical designs, and drill-downs of particularly complicated aspects of the system.

 ## Contextual forces